What is your most treasured possession?

 While I absolutely love the freedom and creativity offered by digital photography (I would never have had the patience waiting for film to be developed!), I've come to realize it has one serious drawback: unless we print them, we no longer have the beauty and immediacy of physical prints and albums.
 How often do you print your digital photos?
 It's so easy to get busy and leave them buried on the computer or iPad.

 The good news is that high quality prints and enlargements are more affordable than ever before.
 I recommend to clients to get their all their images bulk printed (4x6, 5x7) at someplace like Costco but for special enlargements that you want to frame and hang on the wall, use a professional photo lab for the best quality in papers, inks, etc. You can purchase these high quality prints directly from your photo gallery and they will be mailed directly to your home.
 My favorites are aluminum metal prints for their stunning detail, color and resolution!

 And last, consider a photo album for your family vacation or couples session.
 For about $200 you can get a 25-30 page album in hard or soft cover to have on your coffee table or give the grandparents.
 It's a wonderful way to have all your treasured photos immediately at hand in a more far satisfying way then your iPad or phone can ever provide.

 (example 8x10 albums, hard cover version on top, soft cover on bottom)

 If you'd like a printed photo album of the images from your family or couples session with me, let me know at email@example.com.

-In the meantime, hug your loved ones this holiday season and make sure you get a good photo of it.
+In the meantime, give your loved ones a big hug and make sure you get a good photo of it.
 You never know... twenty years from now it just may be your most valued possession.